Selflender logo Back to Data & Guides

 Annual Percentage Rate (APR)

-When shopping for a car loan, getting a good APR should be one of your top priorities, as it represents the amount of interest you’ll pay and your monthly payment.
+When shopping for a car loan, getting a good APR should be one of your top priorities, as it represents the amount of interest you’ll pay which helps determine your monthly payment.
 Just a slightly higher APR can wind up costing you hundreds or even thousands of dollars over the loan’s term.
 (See our related article about annual percentage rates.)

 Monthly payment